TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/20BuildingWebsites/40FrontendDevelopment/40AddCustomJavaScriptAndCSSUsingFluid/AddCustomJavaScriptAndCSSUsingFluid.md

-# Add Custom CSS and JavaScript to Your TYPO3 Site
+# Add CSS and JavaScript to a Fluid Template
 <!-- #TYPO3v13 #Beginner #Templating #Frontend -->

-Customizing your website's appearance and behavior is a fundamental part of web development.
-TYPO3 offers several powerful and flexible methods for adding CSS and JavaScript assets to your frontend.
-You can include them directly in your Fluid templates for simplicity or manage them globally using TypoScript for more control.
+Adding assets like CSS and JavaScript directly into your Fluid templates is a straightforward way to style and add interactivity to specific parts of your website.
+This method is ideal when your styles or scripts are tightly coupled with a particular page layout or template.

-This guide will teach you how to link custom CSS and JavaScript files to your site package using both Fluid templates and TypoScript, giving you the foundation to style and add interactivity to your pages.
+This guide will teach you how to link custom CSS and JavaScript files to your site package using Fluid's built-in Asset ViewHelpers.

 ## Learning objective

-In this step-by-step guide, you will learn how to:
-*   Create custom CSS and JavaScript files within your site package.
+In this step-by-step guide, you will learn how to create custom CSS and JavaScript files and include them in your site's Fluid templates using the `f:asset.css` and `f:asset.js` ViewHelpers.
-*   Include these assets using Fluid ViewHelpers in your templates.
-*   Include these assets globally using TypoScript.

 ## Prerequisites